CircleShift/tnsl-lang/spec/1 - language.md

 ## Section 5 - Operators

+An exhaustive list of operators can be found in Appendix A

 ### Operator Precedence

+Operator precedence is as follows (from greatest to least):

+	Pointer operators (p0):

+	~ - address of

+	` - de-reference

+	Access operator (p1):

+	. - get/access

+	Increment/de-increment (p2):

+	++ - increment

+	-- - de-increment

+	Multiplication/division (p3):

+	* - multiply

+	/ - divide

+	Addition and subtraction (p4):

+	+ - addition

+	- - subtraction

+	Modulus (p5):

+	% - modulus

+	Bitwise operators (p6):

+	& - and

+	| - nor

+	^ - xor

+	<< - shift left

+	>> - shift right

+	!& - nand

+	!| - nor

+	!^ - xand

+	! - not (bitwise or boolean)

+	Boolean operators (p7):

+	&& - boolean and

+	|| - boolean or

+	== - boolean eq

+	> - greater than

+	< - less than

+	!&& - boolean nand

+	!|| - boolean nor

+	!== - boolean neq

+	!> - boolean not greater than

+	!< - boolean not less than

+	>== - boolean greater than or equal to

+	<== - boolean less than or equal to

 ## Section 6 - `raw` and `asm`

 ### The `raw` Keyword

+The `raw` keyword can be used in three different scenarios, and each has a different meaning.

+1. The `raw` keyword can be used in function definitions.
+These effects were discussed in section 2.2.

+2. The `raw` keyword may be used in conjunction with the `return` keyword, but only inside of raw functions.
+This causes an instant return regardless of stack or register state.
+It is recommended to clean up function and provide return types before using this.

+3. The `raw` keyword may be used with the `struct` keyword to create a raw struct.
+Raw structs can not contain user defined types or generics.
+Raw types encode no type information and may not be extended.
+Raw structs, unlike static or dynamic structs, are only as wide their members.
+	- Static and dynamic structs contain a small amount of information pertaining to their actual type and generics so may be larger than only their members.
+		- In addition, since static and dynamic structs may be extended, they may not be the initially defined type and may be larger, further complicating matters.

 ### The `asm` Keyword

+The `asm` keyword may be used in `raw` functions or blocks to produce raw asm code for the assembler.
+Any valid assembly code may be used, and certain extensions are available such as variable pointer references.

+Syntax:

+	;asm "<valid line of assembly code>"

 ## Credits